acozza2/Bio-511/README.md

 Plan for data:

-Both biological measurements (densities and vertebrate sizes of cutthroat trout) and abiotic variables (wetted widths, water depths, stream gradient) were collected from 3 streams (Mack, McCrae, Upper Lookout) in the Lookout Creek watershed in HJ Andrews Forest.
+Both biological measurements ( vertebrate sizes of cutthroat trout) and abiotic variables (wetted widths, water depths) were collected from 3 streams (Mack, McCrae, Upper Lookout) in the Lookout Creek watershed in HJ Andrews Forest.

 My questions that I would like to answer are:
 •	Do the measurements of cutthroat vary synchronously in all creeks within the watershed?
 Predictor variables: creek site. response variable: size of cutthroat